 Liat Tzoubari, Director of Sales & Marketing, Apartable

-Our top tip for real estate photography would be to take a photo that emphasizes that specific room’s selling point, whether it be the natural light in the room, the spaciousness, or the little nook in the corner that will make buyers curious to see more.
+Our top tip for real estate photography would be to take a photo that emphasizes each room’s selling point, whether it is the natural light in the room, the spaciousness, or the little nook in the corner that will make buyers curious to see more.

 Tamela Ekstrom, Owner & Broker, HAVEN Real Estate + Design